latest nhpb_banner 1__compressed

 • LIHEAP utility bill crisis programs is an option for low income families that are faced with an emergency, such as a disconnection of electric service or that are very low on heating oil.
 Free government grants and financial assistance will be paid out directly to the energy company for the customer.
 The money will be expedited to households that are faced with a shut off of their electric or utility service.
 The funds may even provide grants within 24 business hours in some cases.
 Find how to apply for the LIHEAP crisis program.

 The Weatherization Assistance Program will provide free energy conservation measures to help people save money on their utility bills.
 The benefit is for those in need to help improve the energy efficiency of homes.
 Some services included are free weatherstripping, wall or attic insulation, minor home repairs, windows, and furnace tune ups.
-There may be other related energy saving measures that will help people lower their electric bills and save money.
+There may be other related energy saving measures that will help people lower their electric bills.
 More on weatherization assistance.

 Regulations on Heating and Utility Disconnections are available in most states.
 The government has laws that regulate when an utility company can disconnect a customers service.
 Typically they state that companies can’t disconnect power during the cold winter or hot summer months.
 Families with children, including single mothers, often have additional laws protecting them, as well as if the customer has a medical need.
 Learn more on utility disconnection laws.

 Furnace, HVAC or Heating System Repairs are available.
-Community action agencies, government grants and utility companies have various grant programs to help low-income families fix a HVAC, cooling or heating unit.
+Community action agencies, social services and utility companies have various grant programs to help low-income families fix a HVAC, cooling or heating unit.
 The financial help is for various expenses, and the money provide for the repair or replacement of an HVAC unit, furnace, heating system and other equipment..
 Read more on repair to HVAC or Heating systems.

 Free air conditioning units and window fans are given away during the summer months.
 The assistance is usually provided as part of LIHEAP or charities such as the Salvation Army provide them to low income families.
-The free AC units are often combined with emergency utility bill assistance to help keep a struggling family cool.
+The free AC units are often combined with emergency utility bill assistance to help keep a struggling family cool their home or apartment.
 Most of the systems are given to senor citizens, the disabled, or low income single mothers or parents.
 Find details on free air conditioners.

 Get help to turn on electric service.
 Once a shut off has occurred, it can be difficult for customers to reconnect their utilities in a timely manner.
 This is especially true of very low income families with limited or no money available to them.
 There are emergency financial assistance programs that households can use to turn on their power, whether it is lights, electric, or heat.
 Find how to get help to turn on utilities.